 The historic Mattoon Street neighborhood hosts to the longest-running arts festival in the region.
 The local colleges also offer many arts-related activities,

 West Springfield's Majestic Theater, and the many productions put on by the local colleges.
 The summer brings repertory theater to nearby Williamstown and other locations in the Berkshires, as well as the New Century Theater in Northampton and the Miniature Theater of Chester.

 Those who enjoy dining out will love living in Springfield.
-The celebrated Student Prince restaurant (known as The Fort to the locals) has been serving German food in downtown Springfield since 1935.
+The celebrated Student Prince restaurant (known as The Fort to the locals) has been serving German food in downtown since 1935.
 The 350 Grill offers classic American dining indoors and on its lovely outdoor patio in warm weather.
-Nadim's Mediterranean Grill offers fine middle eastern cuisine and weekly belly dancing performances.
-Italian restaurants, Vietnamese restaurants, steak houses, and more -- a menu to suit all tastes can be found in this remarkable city.
+Nadim's Mediterranean Grill offers fine middle eastern cuisine.
+Italian Vietnamese, Mexican, Japanese restaurants, and more -- a menu to suit all tastes can be found in this remarkable city.